matthiasn/octopress-blog/source/_posts/2013-09-15-using-crossfilter-with-angularjs.markdown

 By the way, you can now increase the number of pre-loaded tweets to up to 20,000 under **settings**.
 That might slow the application down though.
 Many things aren't optimized yet, but overall it seems to be working fine.

 Anyhow, I will go into more detail later.
 My **[previous article](http://matthiasnehlsen.com/blog/2013/09/10/birdwatch-explained/)** is the place to go for an explanation of the overall architecture of the application.
 It is a work in progress and I will get back to it in the next couple of days.
-For now I just wanted to give you a quick update you on what I have been up to this weekend.
+For now I just wanted to give you a quick update on what I have been up to this weekend.

 Until next time,
 Matthias